-I wrote recently for Black Dog Tribe, a website launched last year by comedian Ruby Wax with the aim of providing a sympathetic user-generated community for those affected by mental health issues.
+This is just a short post to let you know about a piece I wrote recently for Black Dog Tribe, a website launched by comedian Ruby Wax with the aim of providing a sympathetic user-generated community for those affected by mental health issues.

-I first spoke to my family doctor about it when I was 15, but it started when I was around 12.
-I experienced regular, crashing mood-swings, so intense they altered my perception of the world around me.
-It was impossible to stabilise myself as everything shifted so radically.
-It was like being tossed about in heaving seas with nothing to cling to.
-I could feel the fog descend as I entered an episode and my heart would be gripped by fear.
-I knew I’d be facing hopelessness and suicidal thoughts alone, my parents thought I was moody and told me to “snap out of it” or keep to myself until I’d cheered up – I was selfish for inflicting my moods on everyone else.
+I first mentioned it to my family doctor when I was 15, but it started when I was 12; recurrent crashing mood-swings – disastrous extremes of outlook and reason so intense they altered my perception of the world around me.
+It was impossible to stabilise myself when everything shifted so radically, like being tossed about in heaving seas with no buoy to cling to.
+I’d feel the fog descend and be gripped by fear, knowing I’d face hopelessness and suicidal thoughts alone.
+My parents called me moody and told me to “snap out of it” or keep to myself until I’d cheered up – I was selfish for inflicting my moods on everyone else.
 As if I chose to feel that way!

-My GP was a warm, caring woman who ran her surgery from her home.
-I felt able to tell her about my feelings, although, with the misplaced discretion familiar to many sufferers of abuse, I couldn’t bring myself to mention what went on at home: my father’s unpredictable violence, my mother’s coldness, the physical, verbal and emotional attacks.
-They’d done such a good job of convincing me I was the one to blame I felt ashamed.
+My family GP was a warm and caring woman who ran her surgery from home.
+I told her about my feelings, although, with the misplaced discretion familiar to many sufferers of abuse, I couldn’t bring myself to mention what went on at home: my father’s unpredictable violence, my mother’s stinging put-downs and insensitivity, the physical, verbal and emotional attacks.
+They’d done such a good job of convincing me I was the one to blame, I felt ashamed.”

 Author’s note, June 2014: Since the time of writing I’ve been re-diagnosed with Aspergers and Bipolar II.
 I no longer meet the criteria for BPD and given the existing cases of Aspergers and bipolar in my direct family I have to admit this re-diagnosis seems a more accurate explanation for my symptoms.
 Oh, the beauty of hindsight…